 CFR’s Academic Outreach initiative connects educators and students with CFR publications, digital educational products, and programming for teaching and learning about international affairs.
 The initiative continued its long-standing series for students and professors as well as its series for higher education leaders, administrators, and professors, and held both virtual and in-person conferences and workshops.
 It also focused on broadening the range of participants through efforts with historically Black and Hispanic colleges and universities and community colleges.
 In April, CFR held the annual College and University Educators Workshop, with nearly seventy participants attending in person and more than eighty virtually.

 Religion and Foreign Policy Program

-The House and Senate principals meeting series, cohosted with former Senator Tom Daschle and former Representative Vin Weber, restarted in-person events in May, convening members of the U.S. House and Senate for a conversation on China.
+The House and Senate principals meeting series, cohosted with former Senator Tom Daschle and former Congressman Vin Weber, held its second virtual roundtable of the 117th Congress, convening sixteen members of the U.S. House and Senate for a conversation on Russia.

 State and Local Outreach

 CFR’s State and Local Officials initiative connects governors, mayors, state legislators, and city and county leaders with resources on pressing global issues that affect local agendas.
 This year the initiative launched a series on understanding the Infrastructure and Investment Job Act, with sessions on water; resilient and sustainable infrastructure projects; and race, voting rights, and democracy in the United States.
 Additionally, the initiative began and deepened relationships with influential organizations such as the National League of Cities, the National Conference of State Legislatures, the National Association of Attorneys General, and the U.S. Conference of Mayors.